 We chose to incorporate Google Nest Hub Max into our expanded ecosystem.
 As a platform, Google Nest Hub Max has a prominent screen, is useful communal spaces, and connects with multiple devices and third-party applications.
 Other key features include gesture control, facial and vocal recognition, and the subtle presence of Google Assistant.

 We purchased a Google Nest Hub Max to ensure we were adopting existing macro and micro-interactions patterns on the platform.
 Our scenarios use vocal recognition, speech recognition, facial recognition, and gesture controls to surface and change information.
-Chef has a subtle presence in order to bring more focus to cooking tasks at hand.
+Chef presence is subtle in order to bring more focus to the cooking tasks at hand.

 Google Nest Hub Max user flow by scenario

 Guidance based on facial and vocal recognition.
-Users initiate next task or Chef will initiate if enough time has passed.
-Kate is surfaced a how-to video and can use gesture control to pause/play.
+Users initiate the next task or Chef will initiate if enough time has passed.
+Kate sees a how-to video and can use gesture control to pause/play.